dmasad/StoryletManager/Tutorial.md

 To compile this with Tweego, run:
 ```
-tweego storymanager.js storymanager-widgets.tw examples\at_the_party.tw -o at_the_party.html
+> tweego storymanager.js storymanager-widgets.tw examples\at_the_party.tw -o at_the_party.html
 ```

+### Adding interruptions

+Is it even a real party if you aren't buttonholed by another guest at some point or another?
+In many games you'll want to allow some storylets to override the other options and require the player to engage with them now.
+We do this via a storylet that has the `interrupt==true` property.